 - Papers should be sent by email to the address: firstname.lastname@example.org

-- All papers undergo a preliminary review by the Chairman of the Editorial Board in order to verify whether they fall within the subject matter and the editorial standards of the journal.
-The Chairman of the Board suggests the names of the Reviewing Editors.
+- All papers undergo a preliminary review by the scientific editor or topic editor in order to verify whether they fall within the subject matter and the editorial standards of the journal.
+The scientific editor suggests the names of the reviewing editors.
 All papers are reviewed by two reviewers in a double-blind review process.

 - The review is provided in a written format, and is entered in the form available from the journal’s website.

 - In these cases where the Reviewers suggest modifications to the paper, the Editor forwards their remarks to the Author for approval and consideration.